 RECENT LITIGATION HIGHLIGHTS

 In re Wells Fargo Loan Processor Overtime Litigation.
-George is one of the lead counsel representing class plaintiffs in multidistrict wage and hour litigation consolidated in the Northern District of California.
+George was one of the lead counsel representing class plaintiffs in multidistrict wage and hour litigation consolidated in the Northern District of California.
 George argued the certification motion on behalf of the class, and in 2007, the Honorable Marilyn Hall Patel granted plaintiffs' motion and certified a class consisting of 25,000 current and former Wells Fargo loan officers employed nationwide.
 The Court approved a settlement in August 2011.

 In re Wells Fargo Home Mortgage Overtime Pay Litigation.
 George represented a class of loan originators who were classified as ineligible for overtime pay.
 The case settled for $20 million in 2010.